sonaliviniramesh-web/brute-force-detection-windows-logs/README.md

 Further investigation would require validating source IP and login origin in a real-world environment.
 This activity would require further validation of source origin and correlation with additional logs in a real-world SOC environment.

+In a real-world scenario, determining a brute force attack would require analyzing the frequency and time window of failed attempts rather than isolated events.

 ---

 ## 🛡️ Recommended Actions